AjanShrestha/poodr/chapter_4.md

 _A class should depend only on classes that change less often than it does._ **The public parts of a class are the stable parts; the private parts are the changeable parts.** When you mark methods as public or private you tell users of your class upon which methods they may safely depend.
 When your classes use the public methods of others, you trust those methods to be stable.
 When you decide to depend on the private methods of others, you understand that you are relying on something that is inherently unstable and are thus increasing the risk of being affected by a distant and unrelated change.

+## Finding the Public Interface

+Finding and defining public interfaces is an art.
+The design goal, as always, is to retain maximum future flexibility while writing only enough code to meet today’s requirements.
+Good public interfaces reduce the cost of unanticipated change; bad public interfaces raise it.